-Many UK transistors and diodes, including early types whose manufacturer is easily identifiable by their unique shape, can be found, usually unbranded, bearing a part number CVxxxx.
-These are UK inter-service military-specification devices, the prefix CV being short for "common valve" ("valve" being British for what the Americans call a "tube"), and this designation was introduced in 1941 (before the transistor had been invented and the series contains both vacuum and solid-state devices.
+Many UK transistors and diodes, including early types whose manufacturer is identifiable by their unique shape, can be found, usually unbranded, bearing a part number CVnnnnn.
+These are UK inter-service military-specification devices, the prefix CV being an abbreviation of 'common valve' ('thermionic valve' being British for what the Americans call a 'vacuum tube').
+This designation was introduced in 1941 before the transistor had been invented and the series contains both vacuum and solid-state devices.
 It runs from CV1 to about CV12000 (!).

-Each particular CV number is stated as having one or more 'prototype or possible substitutes', which are normal commercial semiconductor part numbers.
-Thus one CV type may be made by several manufacturers (usually identifiable by the use of their own standard encapsulation) and in fact sometimes even a manufacturer who is not listed in the Register entry may make the CV device.
+Each particular CV number is stated as having one or more 'prototype or possible substitutes', which are usually commercial device part numbers.
+Thus one CV type may be made by several manufacturers and I have found that sometimes a type may also be made by a manufacturer not listed in the Register entry may make the CV device.
 I suspect that most CV types were normal commercial devices, possibly with tighter parameter selection.
 If anyone knows more details of this, please

 There is good information on the Web about the CV series in general, because of the large number of valve/tube enthusiasts who share information about it.
 The Virtual Valve Museum describes the markings on the CV series types which convey information about the date and location of manufacture.
-A CV device usually (but not always) bears the markings:
+A CV semiconductor device usually (but not always) bears the markings: